-The Kingdom of Belgium became signatory to the Convention of 15 November 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters, also called the Hague Service Convention, on January 21, 1966, and its provisions entered into force on January 18, 1971.
+The Kingdom of Belgium became signatory to the Convention of 15 November 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters, also called the Hague Service Convention, on January 21, 1966.
+The Convention’s provisions entered into force in Belgium on January 18, 1971.

-US attorneys seeking service in Belgium would be wise to familiarize themselves with the mandatory character of the Hague Service Convention as set forth in the US Supreme Court case Volkswagenwerk A.G. v.
-Schlunk (486 U.S. 694 (1988)).
+US attorneys seeking service in Belgium would be wise to familiarize themselves with the mandatory character of the Convention as set forth in Volkswagenwerk A.G. v.
+Schlunk, 486 U.S. 694 (1988).

 The Central Authority for Belgium is: